Ashipa41/Python-Data-Analysis-Machine-learning-Projects/Breast_Cancer_Detection_Classification/README.md

 - **Confusion Matrix**: Visualize true positives, true negatives, false positives, and false negatives.
 - **Classification Report**: Calculate precision, recall, F1-score, and support for each class.
 - **Accuracy Score**: Measure the overall performance of the model.
-- **Feature Importance**: Analyze the contribution of each feature to the model’s predictions.

 ---